Skip to main content

 After a run

-After completing a task, Slack Agent replies in the thread with its findings, a proposed plan, follow-up actions like opening a PR, or an offer to save what it learned to the Knowledge Base.
+After completing a task, the Agent replies in the thread with its findings, a proposed plan, follow-up actions like opening a PR, or an offer to save what it learned to the Knowledge Base.
 For deeper inspection, the companion web app provides thread reviews for run-by-run execution detail, usage for workspace-wide activity, and plans for version comparison and agent handoff.

 Slack vs. the web app